-Safety Alert: Computer use can be monitored, and it is impossible to completely clear your browser history.
+Safety Alert: Computer use can be monitored and it is impossible to completely clear your browser history.
 If you are afraid your internet usage might be monitored, call the National Domestic Violence Hotline at 800-799-7233 for 24/7 help in English, Spanish and more than 140 other languages.

 The overwhelming majority of Americans own a cellphone, and the majority of those users have at least one active social media account.

-But while having a cellphone has numerous benefits, such devices also hold a lot of information about you, so keeping your cellphone secure and private from prying eyes is important.
+Owning a cellphone has numerous benefits, but such devices hold a lot of information about you, so it is important to keep it secure and private.

 - Lock down your phone.